Eco friendly travel has never been more important for our children, for our environment, and for our future!

 Traveling to a conservation-minded destination is one of the greatest things a traveler can do, according to World Wildlife Fund’s vice president of travel, tourism, and conservation Jim Sano.

 There is such a thing as overtourism, according to an article in National Geographic, and places like Amsterdam, Venice, and Barcelona are prime examples.
-These places have not historically been conservation-minded, but are instead focused on getting as many people as possible to visit and contribute to the economy.
+These places have not historically been conservation-minded, but are instead focused on getting as many people as possible to visit and contribute to the local economy.

 Cruise lines are major offenders when it comes to this mindset, dumping out thousands of people at a time onto islands and other communities.
 Aside from the fact that cruises are bad for the environment and contribute to a lot of food waste, their labor practices also leave a lot of room for improvement.